 An online resource honoring the history of DC poets, poetry movements, publications, and more from 1900 to the present.
 A Splendid Wake hosts annual events each Spring and publishes a blog as well as the web resource.
 Sponsored by the Gelman Library Special Collections at George Washington University.
 Also note: the Fall 2014 literary history issue was sponsored by A Splendid Wake.

 American Life in Poetry is a free, weekly column written specifically for reprint in newspapers and online publications, focusing on a single, accessible poem, presented by Ted Kooser, former US Poet Laureate.

-The Cultural Development Corporation is an arts incubator, offering space and professional development to non-profit groups.
-They run Flashpoint and The Source, with space for exhibits and performances and offices, as well as administering live-work space for professional artists of all disciplines.
+The Cultural Development Corporation is an arts incubator, offering space and professional development to non-profit groups, and administering live-work space for professional artists of all disciplines.

 Cultural Tourism is a nonprofit coalition promoting the arts, culture, and history of DC.
 Some of their notable programs include: Neighborhood Heritage Trails; the annual WalkingTown tours by foot and bicycle; and an annual embassy open house day called Passport DC.
 Publications include the African American Heritage Trail.

 CultureCapital is a membership organization for arts groups and individual artists.
 They offer marketing, professional development, and group health care for members.
 For the general public, they run TicketPlace, a source for half-price tickets to performing arts, and a free online Job Bank where you can search for paid jobs in the arts and arts administration.